Daria-Navrotska/daria-navrotska.github.io/sample_page.md

 Storytelling

 ## Skills:
--Data cleaning, aggregation, and integration.
+- Data cleaning, aggregation, and integration.
--Spatial and temporal visualizations.
+- Spatial and temporal visualizations.
--Hypothesis testing and correlation analysis.
+- Hypothesis testing and correlation analysis.
--Presenting insights and recommendations to stakeholders.
+- Presenting insights and recommendations to stakeholders.
--Reporting.
+- Reporting.

 ## Methodological Approach
 # Data Preparation
--Defined key data questions and research plan.
+- Defined key data questions and research plan.
--Formulated a research hypothesis to guide the analysis.
+- Formulated a research hypothesis to guide the analysis.
--Identified available datasets: their relevance, limitations, and integrity.
+- Identified available datasets: their relevance, limitations, and integrity.
--Created detailed data profiles covering data types, accuracy, consistency, completeness, uniqueness.
+- Created detailed data profiles covering data types, accuracy, consistency, completeness, uniqueness.
--Cleaned and standardized the datasets, addressing missing values and quality.
+- Cleaned and standardized the datasets, addressing missing values and quality.
--Transformed and integrated data from multiple sources into a single dataset.
+- Transformed and integrated data from multiple sources into a single dataset.

 # Analysis
--Calculated descriptive statistics, including variance and standard deviation for key variables.
+- Calculated descriptive statistics, including variance and standard deviation for key variables.
--Explored relationships through correlation analysis.
+- Explored relationships through correlation analysis.
--Conducted hypothesis testing and interpreted significance -Built exploratory visualizations and connected the dataset to Tableau.
+- Conducted hypothesis testing and interpreted significance
+- Built exploratory visualizations and connected the dataset to Tableau.

 # Results
--Summarized analytical findings in an interim report.
+- Summarized analytical findings in an interim report.
--Developed a Tableau storyboard highlighting trends, forecasts, and patterns.
+- Developed a Tableau storyboard highlighting trends, forecasts, and patterns.
--Delivered a clear narrative and presentation of insights for stakeholders.
+- Delivered a clear narrative and presentation of insights for stakeholders.

 ---